Audra Stillabower, CVT

 Table salt: Ingestion of salt can cause sodium poisoning (hypernatremia).
 Hypernatremia is an increase of sodium concentrations in the blood.
 Common symptoms of salt toxicity include vomiting, diarrhea, polydipsia (increased drinking/thirst), ataxia (difficulty walking), tremors, and seizures.
 Symptoms can occur within 30 minutes to 4 hours.
 Animals can also be at risk for salt toxicity when they ingest homemade play doh, salt ornaments, baking soda, de-icing products, and other salt containing products.

 Even with the best planning and intentions our pets will occasionally be exposed to toxic substances in the kitchen.
-If you suspect your pet has had a toxic exposure call your veterinarian or Pet Poison Helpline immediately as time is of the essence.
+If you suspect your pet has been exposed to something harmful call your veterinarian or Pet Poison Helpline immediately as time is of the essence.
 It is not always safe to induce vomiting or administer other home remedies.
 Seek counsel before taking action.